Coffeetrac/Autosteer_Switch/README.md

-# Autosteer_AIO_Switch
+# Autosteer_Switch
-Basic Autosteer Sketch with AutosteerSwitch
+Basic Autosteer Sketch with Autosteer - #Switch

 now with Serial/USB or Ethernet Connection to AOG in one Sketch